konnir/IssarVideos/tests/README.md

    - Run tests from the project root directory
    - Ensure all dependencies are installed

-4. **Data validation errors**
+4. **Environment configuration errors**
-   - Verify test data matches new structure (no Platform, Hebrew_Title, Length, Title fields)
+   - Verify Google Sheets credentials are properly configured
-   - Check that Story field is properly handled as optional
+   - Check that all required environment variables are set
-   - Ensure Tagger_1 empty values are correctly processed
+   - Ensure the Google Sheet has the correct structure and permissions

 ### Getting Help